• Skip to primary navigation

 monitoring schematic

 A complete high-performance audio end-stage circuit with double temperature protection.
 This circuit can monitor the heat of four heatsinks.
 Above 85°C the fan activates.
-If temperature ever reaches 100°C, the dc voltage protection circuit receives a positive signal, causing its relay to trip and disconnect the load.
+If the temperature ever reaches 100°C, the dc voltage protection circuit receives a positive signal, causing its relay to trip and disconnect the load.

 NTC thermistors can also be used for temperature monitoring – particularly when the linearity of their temperature-resistance characteristic comes in handy.
 For example, a high-performance audio end stage might use NTC sensors to detect two temperatures.
 In such a design, eight output transistors with emitter resistors can mount together on a cooling fan unit to minimize the housing dimensions.
 Four separate heatsinks might be arranged point-symmetrically to one another, with two power transistors on each heatsink.